Skip to main content

 From there, the flow branches.
 In the synchronous path, the extension sends the address directly to the external endpoint.
 In the asynchronous path, it publishes a message to a queue and lets a worker perform the call outside the original request.
 Either way, the result ends up in a dedicated persistence table, then gets rolled up to order and shipment level through a delivery_defense_score field.

-In the admin interface, the extension adds visible delivery-risk details to the order view so an operator can immediately see the address, score, address type classification, and the returned status message.
+In Magento Admin, the extension adds visible delivery-defense details to the order view so an operator can immediately see the address, score, address type classification, and the returned status message.

 Architecture Overview